StormPacer/league-guides/README.md

 You can invite the bot using [this](https://discord.com/api/oauth2/authorize?client_id=1026552368952770642&permissions=277025703936&scope=bot%20applications.commands) link.

 # Terms Of Service
-You may use all commands of the commands of League Guides as long as you and the server you are in both comply with Discord's Terms Of Service.
+You may use all of the commands of League Guides as long as you and the server you are in both comply with Discord's Terms Of Service.

 # Privacy Policy